 Very little evidence now remains of the former Maori inhabitants.
 Traces of the Waimapihi fortifications were faintly visible until houses were built there.
 Adzes and fragments of clay pipes have been found.
 On Peach Hill paddock of Kerehoma Farm, east of Puketiro subdivision, there is a furrow said to have been made by tree trunks dragged from the forest to form part of Pukerua Pa.

 Pukerua Bay was surveyed and land blocks sold to settlers for farming in the late 19th Century.
-Residential development began in the late 20th Century when Charles Gray subdivided and sold residential sections.
+Residential development began in the early 20th Century when Charles Gray subdivided and sold residential sections.
 The Bay's development was curious as from 1886 until 1940 it had railway access but not good road access.
 This meant it was favoured as a weekender destination.
 The railway station was originally called "Pukerua" until it was briefly changed to "Waimapihi" in the 1920s and then changed to "Pukerua Bay" to avoid confusion with "Pukerau" in the South Island.

 By the 1920s, Pukerua Bay comprised 100 houses, a few stores and a small school, which had been built on land donated by Charles Gray.
 In 1927, electricity was put through Plimmerton to Pukerua Bay and in 1928 the track between Plimmerton and Pukerua Bay was widened to form a narrow road.
 The railway continued to be used by weekenders to reach the beach, as the road bridge was not built at Paremata until 1936.
 For more information about the original school room see the link at the bottom of this page.